bytefair/offset/readme.txt

-# Coolfire Offset
+# Offset

-Coolfire Offset is a WordPress starter kit customized for Coolfire Studios.
+Offset is a WordPress starter kit.

 ## Credits